Disability Rights Texas Handout

 - Are you having trouble communicating with people that should help you during a disaster or emergency?

 - Is the shelter not accessible because you have mobility impairments?
-Has the shelter said you are cannot bring your service animal to the shelter?
+Has the shelter said you cannot bring your service animal to the shelter?

 - Are you unable to file an application for help from FEMA because you cannot access their system?